 Using a megaphone in a vehicle could also cite driving without due care and attention.
 Some severe situations may also get classed as assault.

 Assault I hear you say!
-Yes, in fact some individuals got charged with assault for using a megaphone in public.
+Yes, in fact some individuals got charged with assault for using a PA system in a public place.
 Someone else's earbuds were the victim of the 'attack' but yes - it happened.

 There is no specific offence in using a public megaphone in a public place.
-But, using a megaphone on private land would require the permission of the landowner as a rule.
+But, using a loud hailer speaker on private land would require the permission of the landowner as a rule.

 In fact, people use megaphones in the United Kingdom during election campaigns.
 The candidate is usually in a car, but they can still deliver their speech with ease and everybody can hear it.